Ohio Prosecuting Attorneys Association Home Contact Us

 Appellate Division.
 This Division is responsible for preparing and arguing all appeals of criminal and civil cases in which Montgomery County is a party.
 Attorneys in this division spend extensive time doing legal research, preparing written briefs, and arguing the cases before the Court of Appeals, Federal Courts, and the Ohio Supreme Court.

 We are seeking candidates who are self-starters, intellectually curious, excited to work in a collaborative environment to shape the future of our office, and improve our community.
-Candidates should possess strong writing and oral communication skills, and be a member of the Ohio Bar or planning to take the Uniform Bar Exam in 2024.
+Candidates should possess strong writing and oral communication skills, and be a member of the Ohio Bar or planning to take the Uniform Bar Exam in 2025.
 Positions are full time; no private practice is allowed.
-Up-to-date COVID vaccines are required.
 Intern positions are also available.

 Compensation is commensurate with experience, the minimum starting salary for a licensed attorney is $78,000.00.
 The starting salary for a law graduate before bar passage is $55,000.00.
 Full county benefits include participation in the Ohio Public Employees Retirement System (OPERS); access to deferred compensation programs; health insurance with an HSA match, dental and vision insurance, wellness program, life insurance, paid vacation/sick/holiday leave, and access to short-term disability and employee assistance programs.
 More information about benefits can be found on the Montgomery County Benefits website: www.mcbenefits.org.